 - Loss of consortium for a spouse or family member

 The total amount of compensation available to a Napa truck accident victim will vary spending on factors related to each particular crash.

 Call Us for a Free Consultation of Your Case

-If you or a loved one have been injured in an accident caused by the careless or negligent actions of a truck driver or trucking company, contact Walkup, Melodia, Kelly & Schoenberger for help with your case today.
-We will use our resources to investigate your claim to obtain full compensation for your losses.
-When you need a Napa truck accident lawyer, you can contact us for a free consultation of your case by clicking here or calling (415) 889-2919.
+If you or somebody you love has sustained an injury or property damage caused by the actions of a truck driver or trucking company, reach out to the attorneys at Walkup, Melodia, Kelly & Schoenberger for help today.
+We have extensive experience handling complex truck accident claims in Napa and throughout California, and our goal is to make sure you recover maximum compensation for your losses.
+This includes coverage of your medical bills, lost wages, property damage expenses, pain and suffering damages, and more.
+When you need a Napa truck accident lawyer, you can contact us for a free consultation at any time by calling our team at (415) 889-2919.